- Info about active projects

 NB!
 The Facebook group is open only for participating teachers.
 More about this project....

 This exciting project is created to help schools of the world get closer and learn more about each other via Video Messaging.
-It provides a wonderful opportunity to connect with peers around the world to get acquainted with schools traditions, their students’ interests, hobbies, preferences, and to ask any questions to get knowledge about towns, cities and countries they live in.
-It is also an opportunity for us to become community ambassadors and spread Global Friendship by working collaboratively.
+It provides a wonderful opportunity to connect with peers around the world to get acquainted with schools traditions, their students’ interests, hobbies, preferences, and ask questions to gain knowledge about towns, cities and countries they live in, as well as questions on relevant topics and global issues.
+It is also an opportunity for students to become community ambassadors and spread Global Friendship by working collaboratively.
 More….

 Coordinator: David Donat